bajtos/loopback-workshop/README.md

   ?
 Property name:
   ```

- 5. Add a "Review" model with the properties "rating" (number) and
+ 4. Add a "Review" model with the properties "rating" (number, required) and
-  "comment" (string).
+  "comment" (string, optional).

- 6. Setup the relation a "Whiskey" has many "reviews":
+ 5. Setup the relation a "Whiskey" has many "reviews":

   ```js
   yo loopback:relation